tsmx/secure-config/README.md

  }
 ```

 ...and need to set the database user and password as environment variables `DB_USER` and `DB_PASSWORD`.
-Then simply pass the following `envVarExports` array.
+Then simply pass the following `envVarExports` array either programmatically or directly in the configuration via the `__envVarExports` key.

+Programmatic passing:

 ```js
 const envVarExports = [